 If you’re looking for a statement-making decoration, we recommend this tall geometric centerpiece.
 This style is kind of brilliant; since there is clear glass (and sometimes no glass at all), you can see the people sitting across from you at the table.
 There are few things more maddening as a wedding guest than not seeing the people directly across the table from you and being able to chat with them.

 Now that you know all about the vases themselves, let’s take a look at some inspiring examples.
-These next few centerpieces are by Featherology.
+You can see a few of these examples of centerpieces at Featherology.

 These geometric vases are by Love and Luxe Handmade.
 As you can see in these visuals, flowers or candles both look incredibly elegant inside these geometric vases.